Contributed Papers Chair

 Money for Speakers

-The IMS Program Chair appoints a chair for each Medallion Lecture plus an optional 5-10 minute introduction by expert.
-I recommend asking the speakers for suggestions.
-I know the speakers’ names – ask me.
-I suggest putting 2 Medallion lectures per session.
-You can have one session with 2 Medallion lectures but no more than 2 Medallion lectures per session.
+The IMS Program Chair appoints a chair for each Medallion Lecture plus an optional 5-10 minute introduction by an expert.
+We recommend asking the speakers for suggestions.
+You can have two medallion lecturers in one session, but not more than two.

 Please see Medallion Lectures for more information.